Mamoudou Gassama

-Mamoudou Gassama (born 1996, also known as Spider-Man of Paris) is a Malian-French citizen, living in France who, on 26 May 2018, climbed four stories on the exterior of a block of flats in the 18th arrondissement of Paris (51 rue Marx-Dormoy) in 30 seconds to save a four-year-old boy who was hanging from a balcony.
+Mamoudou Gassama (born 1996, also known as Spider-Man of Paris) is a Malian-French citizen, who, on 26 May 2018, climbed four stories on the exterior of a block of flats in the 18th arrondissement of Paris (51 rue Marx-Dormoy) in 30 seconds to save a four-year-old boy who was hanging from a balcony.
 The child’s father had apparently left the boy unattended to go shopping, and was subsequently charged with leaving his son unsupervised.

 Aftermath

 Paris Mayor Anne Hidalgo called Gassama "Spider-Man of the 18th" in reference to the city’s 18th arrondissement (district) where the rescue took place.
 On 28 May 2018, President Emmanuel Macron met Gassama at the Élysée Palace to thank him personally.
 He was awarded the Médaille d’honneur pour acte de courage et de dévouement and offered a role in the fire service which he subsequently took up.
 At the instigation of President Macron, Gassama was made a French citizen in September 2018.